 First sand to 400 grit removing any marks/scratches.
 For, Ca glue application I use whatever kitchen roll the wife buys.
 Depending on brand and quality you may be able to cut a sheet in half.
 Fold the sheet/half sheet into itself until about a finger’s width.
 Some people use the plastic bag that the pen kit comes in as an alternative to the kitchen roll.

 With the towel under the wooden pen pour on two thin coats of Ca glue as the lathe spins, let dry between coats.
 Once dry apply a couple spots of medium CA to the towel and apply to the bottom of the blanks.
 Always keep the towel moving with two wipes per spot, do this eight times.
 Some people use an activator between coats but if you’re not careful, this can cause frosting that needs cutting back.

 Too much glue applied to the kitchen towel causes it to smoke, there is a reaction between the two.
 Remember to work with good ventilation as with any finish.

 Polishing A Wooden Pen

 Once the glue has dried polishing, the wooden pen can begin.
 Any moisture in contact with the finish before fully dry will cause frosting.
-If any frosting is present, its best to go back to 240 or maybe 320 grit, then reapply a couple more coats of CA. Once everything Ok its just then a matter of working through the grits of micro mesh for the stunning gloss finish.
+If any frosting is present, it’s best to go back to 240 or maybe 320 grit, then reapply a couple more coats of cyanoacrylate finish.
+Once everything Ok it’s just then a matter of working through the grits of micro mesh for the stunning gloss finish.
 With two pens made, and you get used to the pen finishing technique application is fast and easy.